 4. Launching a new product line

 Launching a new product line is not the same as expanding the business.
 There’s no certainty on whether the product will sell, no matter what your market research tells you.
 Online consumers are unpredictable and trends can end without notice.
-Use a safer funding option for product launches such as programmatic funding.
+Use a safer alternative funding option for product launches such as programmatic funding.

 For many businesses, but particularly e-commerce businesses, acquiring funding to pay for essential business expenses can be difficult.
 This is mostly due to very stringent approval requirements that include minimum bank balances and years of audited financials to be considered for funding.